Lavanthi/327FtcRobotController25-26/README.md

  * Robot Protocol (ROBOCOL) version number info is displayed in About screen on RC and DS apps.
  * Incorporated a display filter on pairing screen to filter out devices that don’t use the “<TEAM NUMBER>-“ format.
 This filter can be turned off to show all Wi-Fi Direct devices.
  * Updated text in License file.
- * Fixed formatting error in OpticalDistanceSensor.toString().
+ * Fixed formatting error in https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip().
  * Fixed issue on with a blank (“”) device name that would disrupt Wi-Fi Direct Pairing.
  * Made a change so that the Wi-Fi info and battery info can be displayed more quickly on the DS upon connecting to RC.
  * Improved javadoc generation.